AI-Unicamp/SLM-ER-Evaluation/README.md

 > Pedro Corrêa, João Lima, Victor Moreno, Lucas Ueda, Paula Costa

 In this work, we evaluate four SLMs on the task of speech emotion recognition using a dataset of emotionally incongruent speech samples, a condition under which the semantic content of the spoken utterance conveys one emotion while speech expressiveness conveys another.
 Our results reveal that SLMs rely predominantly on textual semantics rather than speech emotion to perform the task, indicating that text-related representations largely dominate over acoustic representations.
-We release both the code and the Emotionally Incongruent Synthetic Speech dataset (EMIS) to the community.
+We release both the code and the Emotionally Incongruent Synthetic Speech dataset (EMIS) to the community (https://ieee-dataport.org/documents/emotionally-incongruent-synthetic-speech-dataset-emis).

 ![model](assets/images/general_pipeline.png)